 Anticipate all of the changes on your expenses

-You must estimate the amount of money that that you will spend on your first year of having a baby.
-You can get quotes from a child care centre if you have plans of putting your baby in a child care centre.
-You can also research different ways to reduce your costs, you can compare the total cost of having a child to all of the working parents’ plans on health insurance.
+You must estimate the amount of money that you will spend on your first year of having a baby.
+You can get quotes from an agency like Go Au Pair if you have plans of engaging an au pair to take care of your child.
+You can also research different ways to reduce your costs.
+In addition, you can compare the total cost of having a child to all of the working parents’ plans on health insurance.

 It is also best to buy second hands, so you can save money.
 If you are going to have a baby shower, you can request for items that you and your baby can use.
 You should also anticipate on how long all of the costs will last.
 There are one time expenses, like strollers and cribs, but there are those that will continue for months, and even years, like daycare.

 You should also practice reviewing your expenses, the past and the upcoming ones, so that you can be prepared and so that you can find some space in your overall budget.